mobizt/ReadyMail/README.md

 This progress (percentage) information of content fetching is optional and will be available only when user fetched the message.

-The code below shows how to get the data and information from the `IMAPCallbackData` data in the `DataCallback` function.
+The code below shows how to get the content stream and information from the `IMAPCallbackData` data in the `DataCallback` function.

 ```cpp
 void dataCallback(IMAPCallbackData data)